-At YES Medspa & Cosmetic Surgery Centre we only offer Health Canada-approved, smooth-surfaced, round implants for cosmetic breast augmentation.
-Whether you are choosing implants filled with cohesive silicone gel or saline, know that your implants were designed with your safety in mind and each has a long track record of achieving high levels of patient satisfaction.
+At YES Medspa & Cosmetic Surgery Centre, we only offer Health Canada-approved, smooth-surfaced, round implants for cosmetic breast augmentation.
+Whether you are choosing implants filled with cohesive silicone gel or saline, know that your implants were designed with your safety in mind and that each has a long track record of achieving high levels of patient satisfaction.

 Saline-filled implants have been available for more than 30 years.
 These devices have the same medical-grade silicone shell as cohesive silicone gel-filled breast implants.
 Saline-filled breast implants come in an extensive range of dimensions but every device has a round shape.

 What determines the size of the implant?